rendall/icebreakers/QUESTIONS.md

   * If you could know the absolute and total truth to one question, what question would you ask?
   * If you could live in another historical period, would you?
 If so, which one?
   * If you could live with any fictional character, who would you choose?
-  * If you could pick up a new skill in an instant, what would it be?
   * If you could rid the world of one thing, what would it be?
   * If you could safely eat any inedible object, what would it be?
   * If you could teleport anywhere in the world, where would you go right now?
   * If you did not have to sleep, how would you spend the extra 8 hours?
   * If you had a magic button on your desk to bring you whatever you wanted, what would it summon?
   * If you had a time machine, would you go back in time to meet your ancestors, or forward in time to meet your descendants?
-  * If you had to describe how you’re feeling right now as a weather pattern, what’s your forecast?
+  * If you had to describe how you're feeling right now as a weather pattern, what's your forecast?
-  * If you had to describe how you’re feeling right now as an amusement park ride, what ride are you on?
+  * If you had to describe how you're feeling right now as an amusement park ride, what ride are you on?
   * If you had to eat only one dish for the rest of time, what would it be?
   * If you had to give a lecture on one thing, what would it be?
-  * If you had to sing karaoke right now, which song would you pick?
   * If you had to sing karaoke right now, which song would you pick?
   * If you had unlimited time and resources, how would you spend your days?
   * If you were a cocktail, which would you be?